simshadows/omnifolio/README.md

 This will need to be audited for in the future.

+### Need to implement rounding where appropriate

+This should cut precision errors away.

 ### I have no idea how taxation works.

 If you sell, can you use cost bases from another brokerage account to calculate the realized capital gain?